Posted: 8/3/20 | August 3rd, 2020

 Or maybe they just didn’t give the place a chance.

-But there are plenty of spots in Oahu where you can live that Hawaiian dream
+But there are plenty of spots in Oahu where you can live that Hawaiian dream and there are tons of things to see and do (even if you’re visiting Oahu with kids).

 I spent a week round-tripping the island (which, given how small it is, turned out to be quite easy).
 My plan was simple: sit on a beach as long as I could, eat my body weight in poke (diced raw fish, pronounced “po-keh”), and hike.